 - The efficient storage, handling and space required to support re-use and recycling.

-Some challenges and
+Some challenges and learning

 Through the recent experience of putting circular economy principles into practice, we have observed that challenges can arise in making meaningful changes to the way in which we design and construct buildings.
 We were involved with a major public realm refurbishment project in the City of London where the client provided a very strong remit to seek resource efficiency and reduction of embodied impacts.
 This led to an exercise looking to re-use the large amount of existing stone on site to minimise waste during the redevelopment process.
 Coordination between several parties who would not normally be involved in the demolition phase of an asset was required.
 This included stonemasons, specialists in materials salvage, cost consultants, programme managers, construction contractors, developer, and even the client of a new scheme in London who were looking to source reclaimed stone locally.